Bengal Presidency: Economy

-In Bengal, the British inherited from the Mughals the biggest revenue earnings in the Indian subcontinent.
-For example, the revenue of pre-colonial Dhaka alone was 1 million rupees in the 18th century (a high amount in that era).
-Mughal Bengal accounted for 12% of the world's GDP and was a major exporter of silk, cotton, saltpeter, and agricultural produce.
+Mughal Bengal was a major exporter of raw silk, cotton, and rice.
 With its proto-industrial economy, Bengal contributed to the first Industrial Revolution in Britain (particularly in textile manufacture during the Industrial Revolution).
 After 1757, the British placed Bengal under company rule (which led to Bengali deindustrialization).
 Other European powers in the region included the French East India Company, the Dutch East India Company, the Ostend Company and the Danish East India Company.
 Initially, the English East India Company promoted opium cultivation which caused the Opium Wars with Qing China.
 The East India Company's promotion of indigo farming caused the Indigo revolt.
 The British were much criticized for favoring textile imports and suppressing local muslin production.
 The chaos of the Company rule period culminated in the Indian Mutiny in 1857.
 In 1858, the British government gained direct control of Indian administration.
 Bengal was plugged into the market-driven economy and trade networks of the British Empire.